ojaha065/PiShockForMC/README.md

 the PiShock device and themes around it are targeted towards mature audiences only.
 Proceed at your own discretion.

-The authors of this mod are not responsible for any injuries caused by use of any shock collar.
+PiShock or the authors of this mod are not responsible for any harm caused by misuse of the shock collar sold along with the PiShock device.
-It's not recommended to put any kind of electrical device near the heart or use any kind of shock collar if you have a heart condition.
+We do not recommend putting any kind of electrical device near the heart or use if you have a heart condition.
-Shock collars are not meant for use on humans and can cause serious injury, even cardiac events.
+Shock collars are not meant for use on humans and can cause serious injury, including cardiac events.
-We kindly urge you to prioritize safety, understand your personal and others' limitations, and exercise caution at all times.